iaingallagher/BasicPython/Pre-course instructions.md

 After you’ve installed you should have an icon somewhere for the Launcher.
 Launch this and from install any updates required.

-Finally launch the ipython-notebook.
+Finally launch the ipython-notebook whichb will open in your browser and click new (top left hand corner).
 In the first empty empty cel type:
 ```
 print “Success”
 ```
 Press the play button at the top of the notebook and you should see the word “Success” printed.
-If so, good… you can close the notebook and the terminal (if it’s open)!
-If not we’ll hopefully deal with that when the course starts.
+If so, good… you can close the notebook and the terminal (if it’s open press the Ctrl key and the c key at the same time twice then close the terminal)!

+If this hasn't worked we’ll hopefully deal with it when the course starts.

 ## Installing the Atom text editor
 The other piece of software you need to install is the atom text editor.
 You can find this at:

 https://atom.io/

 Download the required package and install.
-Easy peasy.
+Easy peasy - except you might need to turn off your anti-virus software (temporarily!) to get atom to install.
+Once installed you'll find atom in a 'Github Inc' folder in your Windows start menu or in the Applications folder on a mac.

 It will help to set up a folder/directory for the course.
 So somewhere on your hard drive create a folder called e.g. python_course or something equally imaginative.
 We’ll use that to store the data we’ll deal with during the course.